m4cbeth/mobile_dice_game/writing/game_design_doc_dice_card_game.md

 / SOMETHING ELSE.
 If player clicks the maybe:
 	the next wave of green guys carry little white flags

+# Gameplay (will player ever need to move whole hand)
+Or some thing to grab a lot of mobs?
+If so I thought of funny dialogue.
+Some voice, "need a hand?" tehehehe ala undertale or whatever I'm thinking of "well, I'll give you a hand.
+If you need a hand, play a hand" ...
+"You need to play a certain nubmer of cards, I'll give you five guesses" (get it; if you play a hand, you'll get a hand tool maybe?
+To pick up the whole hand?)

 # Icons to use:
 	https://copypastecharacter.com/all-characters
 	great website to copy and paste: